How did you grow as a student researcher today?

 Hours: 21

 Library instruction assessment is most often formative.
 It includes (1) feedback from the student (exit tickets) focused on their learning, such as how library instruction sessions have improved their understanding of and skills related to concepts presented; (2) in-class activities applying skills introduced during instruction; and (3) planned question and answer sessions.
+Type of assessment will vary according to information literacy standards and student learning outcomes determined by the instruction librarian and course instructor.

 The number of questions is limited to three and may include: